-Early Norwegians are known to have loved their butter and sugar, because it’s cheap.
-And I of course, love lefse that is swimming in butter and sugar.
+Early Norwegians are known to have loved their butter and sugar because it’s cheap.
+And I, of course, love lefse that is swimming in butter and sugar.
 I am a true Norwegian when it comes to a love of butter and sugar.
-In the museum there are several authentic Norwegian cooking utensils, furniture accompanied with a lot of amazing history.
+In the museum, there are several authentic Norwegian cooking utensils, furniture accompanied by a lot of amazing history.

 Norwegians love their fabrics.
 Looms were and continue to be a part of the Norwegian way of life.

-Rosemaling and decorative painting are another piece of the Norwegian heritage.
+Rosemaling and decorative painting are other pieces of Norwegian heritage.
 These pieces really caught my eye, as the detail is unbelievable.
 I will confess, I do not have the patience to paint like this.
+Isn’t it fun to see work like this in America, it’s so easy to visit Norway in Decorah, Iowa.

 There is something for everyone at the Vesterheim Norwegian Gallery in Decorah, Iowa.
 This is a glimpse of this stunning museum you will find in Decorah.
 The outdoor buildings are open during the warmer months and offer more insight into the Norwegian way of life.
 With educational classes and traveling displays, the museum always has something going on.

-Want to learn more about the Norwegian culture?
+Want to learn more about Norwegian culture?
 Nordic Fest is slated for July 28-30, 2016.
-This is a family friendly event which draws people in from all across the globe.
+This is a family-friendly event that draws people in from all across the globe.
 Hotel rooms fill up fast, as do camping sites, so reserve your spot as soon as possible.

 After a day of exploring the Norwegian Heritage, I’d like to suggest that you experience a taste of Italian at Mabe’s Pizza.
 One of the best places to find a slice of pizza in the midwest.

 So, tell me!
-Are you interested in learning more about the Norwegian Culture?
+Are you interested in learning more about Norwegian Culture?
 If so, I’d love to hear when you plan to visit Decorah.
+After all, it’s easy to visit Norway in Decorah, Iowa.